grierson/katas/README.md

 # Challenges

-List of my solutions online challenges
+List of my solutions to challenges

 * [Advent of code](https://adventofcode.com/)